mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ### Portal popup

-By default, color inversion has no effect on the popup slot of the `Autocomplete`, `Menu`, and `Tooltip` components.
+By default, color inversion has no effect on the popup slot of the Autocomplete, Menu, and Tooltip components.
 To enable it, set `disablePortal` to true on the `slotProps`.

 :::info
-The popup slot of the `Select` component has `disablePortal` set to true by default.
+The popup slot of the Select component has `disablePortal` set to true by default.
 :::

 {{"demo": "ColorInversionPopup.js"}}